andrewap-dev/andrewap-dev/README.md

 <br />

 <!--Intro start-->
-- 🔭 I’m currently working whit **React, Node.js, TypeScript, Tailwindcss, Next.js/React router**
+- 🔭 I’m currently working with **React, Node.js, TypeScript, Tailwindcss, Next.js/React router**

 - 🚀 My current side project is **a quotes app where you will be able to find all kind of quotes from famous authors, real and fictional.**